csesoc/constitution/CONSTITUTION.rst

 #.
 Only full members are entitled to vote for the Executive.
 #.
 Voting is to be confidential and anonymous with the exception of,

    #.
-In the event of a full member being prevented by the School of CSE from accessing the voting site, votes shall be submitted to the first executive member not running in the election in the following list; the Co-Presidents, the Secretary, the Treasurer, the Arc Delegate, the GEDI Officer.
+In the event of a full member being prevented by the School of CSE from accessing the voting site, votes shall be submitted to the first executive member not running in the election in the following list; the Co-Presidents, the Secretary, the Treasurer, the Arc Delegate, the GEDI Officer, the Vice President (External), the Vice President (Internal).
 If all of the above are running in the election the vote should be submitted to the School Manager.
 The executive member (or School Manager) will then submit the anonymised vote to the member in charge of maintaining the list of nominees.

 #.
 Votes will be counted using a modified version of the “single transferable vote” electoral system, a variant of the instant-runoff preferential voting system.